k3ving/lernfeld6_gigachadbot/README.md

 # lernfeld6_gigachadbot
-A gigachad who can anwser to all your questions
+A gigachad who can anwser all your questions.